dalodeju/AIM_Group_4/README.md

 # The Bin Packing Problem

-> [!NOTE]
+## Overview
-> The aim of this project is to evaluate various algorithms in one of the most famous and import NP-hard problem within Computer Science - The Bin Packing Problem.
+The aim of this project is to evaluate various algorithms in one of the most famous and import NP-hard problem within Computer Science - The Bin Packing Problem.
+>[!NOTE]
 >Several algorithms will be implemented and tested following this project - among them include:
 >```
 >1.
 Greedy Algorithms (First Fit / Best Fit / Next Fit)